linusjuni/spinal-fairness/src/data/README.md

 ## Volume Properties

 Each scan is a small stack of 2D MRI slices — typically 12–19 slices, most commonly 14–15.
 The slices are high-resolution within each image (around 512×512 pixels at ~0.5 mm/pixel) but the gap between slices is large (~4 mm).
-This means the data is essentially 2D: you get a thin slab through the spine, not a dense 3D volume.
-Models are therefore trained slice-by-slice rather than volumetrically.
+The data is therefore highly anisotropic: fine in-plane detail (~0.5 mm) but coarse through-plane (~4 mm). nnU-Net's automatic planner will determine the optimal training configuration (2D, 3D full-res, or 3D cascade) based on these spacings — given the ~8× anisotropy ratio, a 2D or anisotropic 3D plan is expected.

 | Property | Typical range |
 |----------|--------------|